Single Procurement Document (SPD)

 Frequently Asked Questions (FAQs) are available to assist you.

-The Supplier Journey contains guidance to help suppliers with completing their SPD response.
+The Supplier Journey contains guidance to help suppliers complete their SPD response.

 If you are carrying out a procurement exercise that requires you to continue to use the European Single Procurement Document (ESPD), please refer to the ESPD guidance.
 If you are in any doubt as to whether this applies, please seek legal advice.